MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-cloud-policy-service.md

 - If there are any changes to the policy configuration since the last check, then the appropriate policy settings are applied and another check is made again in 90 minutes.

-- If there are no changes to the policy configuration since the last check, another check is made again in 24 hours.
+- If there aren't any changes to the policy configuration since the last check, another check is made again in 24 hours.

 - In the event of an error, a check is made when the user opens an Office app, such as Word or Excel.